githabas/ZF2-w2ui-CRUD-generator/README.md

 ======
 To generate CRUD for table 'apples':
    - create MySQL table 'apples' with at least 3 columns
-   - place this file in your applications root folder
+   - place file *createcrud_w2ui.php* in your applications root folder
    - in console type

         php createcrud_w2ui.php food apples